mlr-org/mlr3extralearners/paper/paper.md

 # Statement of Need

-In order to solve modeling problems using machine learning, one often has specific requirements for the learning algorithm such as performance, interpretability, or the ability to handle specific data types.
+In order to solve modeling problems using machine learning, one often has specific requirements for the learning algorithm such as performance, interpretability, or the ability to handle specific data types and modeling tasks.
 For this reason, it is essential for the `mlr3` ecosystem to offer a wide variety of learners, such that users can choose the most appropriate learner for their specific problem.
 While connecting a new learner to `mlr3` is straightforward and can be done on a per-need basis, integrating learners into `mlr3extralearners` also makes this available to other users and avoids replication of effort.
 Furthermore, contributing to `mlr3extralearners` also has the added benefits that the learners are reviewed by the maintainers of the package, ensuring that they are correct and work as expected.

 Besides the advantage for users of machine learning methods, `mlr3extralearners` also offers benefits for package developers.
-After developing a new R package that implements a machine learning algorithm, making it available in the `mlr3` ecosystem means that the learning algorithm is immediately integrated into the wider ecosystem and can therefore easily be tuned or combined with preprocessing steps.
+After developing a new R package that implements a machine learning algorithm, making it available in the `mlr3` ecosystem means that the learning algorithm is immediately integrated into the wider ecosystem and can therefore easily be tuned or combined with preprocessing steps [@mlr3pipelines2021].

 # Features